eben-roux/eben-roux.github.io/_posts/2010-04-08-there-is-an-aggregate-root-in-my-soup!.md

 title: "There is an aggregate root in my soup!"
 date: 2010-04-08 01:01:00
 comments: true
 categories:
+- domain driven design
+tags:
+- aggregate root
 ---

-So there is <a href="http://tech.groups.yahoo.com/group/domaindrivendesign/message/17972">another discussion</a> around value objects and repositories on the domain driven design yahoo group.
+So there was yet [another discussion](http://tech.groups.yahoo.com/group/domaindrivendesign/message/17972) around value objects and repositories on the domain driven design yahoo group.
 In this case it revolves around a the definition of a **Country**.

 Firstly, a repository should return an entity; never a value object.
 Well, so the definition goes.
 One may want to break that rule but it probably is not necessary.
 Now the definition of a value object vs. an entity has been rehashed to a point of boredom but another way to look at a value object is a value (albeit a composite value) that _never changes.
 The date '27 April' _never changes.